shuoros/car-vs-truck-classification/README.md

     return img_tensor, class_id
 ```

-For each train and test Dataset classes, First i read all the images that are in the folders and give them a 0 or 1 label acording to from wich folder(cars or trucks) they were read.
+For each train and test Dataset classes, First I read all the images that were in the folders and give them a 0 or 1 label according to from which folder(cars or trucks) they were read.

 If the image was read from the car folder, It would get label 0, And if it was read from the truck folder, It would get label 1.